kimmobrunfeldt/squint/README.md

     The goal is to provide most convenience flags via CLI, but allow flexible JS options for advanced tricks.

 * Supports [connecting to your local Chrome](#connect-to-a-chrome-session), with its existing logins and sessions.
 No need to deal with cookies in code.
+* Tested on all platforms: macOS, Windows, and Linux

 ![Example image of diff](docs/diff.png)